Joyful-Childhood-Care/website/src/content/projects/project-1.md

 ---
 title: Back to school
-description: Short description of Project 1
+description: The aim of this project is to send orphaned school drop-outs back to school.
 draft: false
 ---
 ## Background

-How did this project start?
+1. Pay the school fees of orphaned children from primary to secondary
+1. Provide school kits (school bags, shoes, uniforms and books)

 ## Goals

-What are the goals of this project?
+To ensure that evry child gets educated to at least secondary school level.